creekorful/blog/content/posts/docker-privilege-escalation.md

 -rw-r--r--  1 root root  5774 Aug 25 09:55 .bash_history
 ```

-Since Docker has SUID bit set, we were able to mount the whole host disk
+Since Docker has setuid bit set, we were able to mount the whole host disk
 inside the /mnt/root partition (*-v /:/mnt/root*).
 And since we are root, we can list */root*.

 Now let's try to mount again the host filesystem